 3. Architectural Property Design

 The architectural property design you prefer will influence your roof pitch to a significant degree.
-That’s because roof shapes and slope designs partly define some types of architecture.
+That’s because roof shapes and slope roof designs partly define some types of architecture.

 Some Roman homes are also steep.
 The general rule of thumb is to have rafter lengths that are one-third of the span.
 So, they can meet the 4:12 steep roof pitch threshold.
-However, some fall below that.
+But, some fall below that.

 4. Your Building and Renovation Budget